saivishnu2299/gemma3_4b_opuslabs/README.md

    pip install -r requirements.txt
    ```

-5. **Pick a runtime**
-   Use your preferred environment for Transformers.
-A single modern GPU or a well provisioned workstation is sufficient for the 4B instruction-tuned variant.

-6. **Run simple smoke tests**
+5. **Choose your environment**
+   This runs comfortably on a single modern GPU or a well-equipped workstation.
+I use it on my development machine without issues.

+6. **Test that it works**
-   Use a handful of prompts to verify the chat template and the system prompt are loaded.
-Record results to establish a baseline.
+   Try a few prompts to verify the chat template and Opus personality are loaded correctly.
+This establishes your baseline for future changes.

-7. **Turn haptics on only when needed**
+7. **Haptics are opt-in**
-   Keep haptic tags off by default.
-When you need them, set the flag in the system prompt or ask explicitly.
-Confirm that the model refuses to emit tags when the flag is off.
+   The emotional feedback system stays off by default.
+When you want to experiment with it, set `OPUS_HAPTICS=on` in the system prompt or ask explicitly.
+The model should refuse to emit haptic tokens when the flag is off.

 ---

-## Suggested workflow

-1. **Freeze a v0 eval set**
-   Pull 20 to 40 items from `opus_micro_dataset_v1.json` and a few real prompts.
-Score on instruction following, tone, schema adherence, and haptics discipline.

-2. **Template shootout**
-   Compare the base chat template with a persona-forward variant.
-Change one thing at a time and log results.

-3. **Sampling sweeps**
-   Establish 3 to 4 decoding presets that feel distinct and useful.
-Record tradeoffs.

-4. **Haptics sanity checks**
-   Ask for calm, focus, and alert.
-Confirm that outputs are consistent with your token definitions and do not drift into invented tags.

-5. **Refusal voice**
-   Test gray-area prompts and adjust the refusal section of the system prompt until the tone is steady, clear, and brief.

-6. **Summarize and tag a version**
-   When the behavior feels stable, write a short summary of the changes and tag a version in your decision log.

----

 ## Ethics and responsible use

+I'm very conscious about using this technology responsibly:

-- Follow the Gemma terms.
-Review the allowed and restricted uses before you distribute any artifacts built from this work.
+- **Always follow the Gemma terms** - I carefully review the allowed and restricted uses before sharing anything built from this work
-- Keep safety top of mind.
-Favor clear refusals for unsafe content, avoid over-claiming abilities, and be cautious with factual assertions.
+- **Safety first** - I prioritize clear, kind refusals for unsafe content, avoid making unsubstantiated claims about capabilities, and I'm careful about factual assertions
-- Do not present haptic tags as medical or mental health signals.
-They are simple control hints for prototyping.
+- **Haptics aren't medical** - The emotional tokens are just simple control hints for prototyping - never for medical or mental health applications

 ---

-## Roadmap
+## What's next

+A few things I'm planning to explore:

-- Add a small set of controlled negative examples that demonstrate common mistakes
+- **Negative examples** - Add controlled examples of common mistakes to help understand where things go wrong
-- Explore lightweight adapters only after template and decoding improvements plateau
-- Write a short model card for this lab that documents scope, limits, and evaluation method
+- **Lightweight fine-tuning** - Only after I max out what I can do with templates and decoding strategies
+- **Model card** - Write up a clear summary of what this customized version can and cannot do

 ---

 ## Acknowledgments

+This work builds on the generosity of others:

-- Thanks to the Gemma team for making open weights available and well documented
+- **Huge thanks to the Gemma team** at Google for making these powerful models available as open weights with excellent documentation - it's made this kind of hands-on learning possible

-- Thanks to the broader open source community for tools and examples that make small-scale labs possible
+- **Grateful to the open source community** for all the tools, examples, and shared knowledge that make independent research accessible to individuals like me

 ---